Van Von Hunter: Monsters

-Hybrids – To combat Von Hunter, The Flaming Prince had several combinations of monsters created.
-These were: a goblin-orc creature (a fat goblin), a weresasquatch (a very hairy creature that would get even hairier during the full moon), and a combination of five dragons (a five-headed dragon whose heads attacked one another).
+Additional monsters include Trolls, Leprechaun, Dragons, Werewolves, Sasquatch, and Mummies.

-Live-Action Movie
+Live-action movie

 In 2010, Van Von Hunter was adapted as a live-action film directed and written by Steven Calcote and Stuart J. Levy.
 It stars Yuri Lowenthal, Heather Marie Marsden, and Lucas Bridgeman.
 It won Levy and Calcote "Best Director" at Mockfest 2011.

 Collections

 Starting in 2005, Tokyopop published a series of graphic novels set in the Van Von Hunter universe, taking place several years after the conclusion of the webcomic's plot.